curl/everything-curl/usingcurl/verbose/writeout.md

 - `%{content_type}` the Content-Type of the requested document, if there was any.

+- `%{errormsg}` the error message from the transfer.
+Empty if no error occured.
+(Introduced in 7.75.0)

+- `%{exitcode}` the numerical exit code from the transfer.
+0 if no error occured.
+(Introduced in 7.75.0)

 - `%{filename_effective}` the ultimate filename that curl writes out to.
 This is only meaningful if curl is told to write to a file with the `--remote-name` or `--output` option.
 It's most useful in combination with